jzhan2543/fall19ml-moviepredictions/README.md

 - budget, genres, homepage, id, keywords, original_language, original_title, overview, popularity, production_companies, production_countries, release_date, revenue, runtime, spoken_languages, status, tagline, title, vote_average, vote_count

 #### Preprocessing:
 Our team decided to combine these two data sources, so we would have access to all these features.
-We also chose to drop 'homepage' and 'vote_count' from the features as those would not have any effect on a movie pre-release.
+We also chose to drop 'homepage' and 'vote_count' from the features as those would not be part of our definition of a "successful" movie.
 Data values such as duration which were equal to zero were also cleaned up.

 DO WE WANT ANY VISUALIZATIONS OF THE INITIAL DATA?